yaozhang0417/TS-FSAR/README.md

 > Hardware: Experiments were conducted using a single NVIDIA RTX 4090 GPU.
 > *Note: We strongly recommend aligning your hardware and software environment with ours to ensure reproducibility.*

-Please create the same software environment as ours using the following commands:
+Please create the same software environment as ours using the following commands :

 ```bash
 conda create -n ts_fsar python=3.8